danieldrojas/go-camping/README.md

 ## Description

-This web application provides the user with a user friendly interface to plan road trips with an recreational vehicle in the US.
+This web application provides the user with a friendly interface to plan road trips with an recreational vehicle in the US.

 ## Table of Contents